-A good sheet of 3/4″ rubber is good in that it absorbs some of the force, but it only spreads out the force a little bit.
+A set of 3/4″ rubber mats is good in that it absorbs some of the force, but it only spreads out the force a little bit.
 That’s where a platform comes in.
 Wood is rigid and will spread the force out.

 It follows that a larger platform of 8’x8′ will spread and absorb more of the force than a 8’x6′ platform.

 For Luxury Lifting or Competition Training

 The professional way to do olympic lifts is standing on a wood platform.
 In the Olympic Games, they have a high quality platform set up where the entire top surface is wood.
 That’s rough on most wood.
 You won’t likely get away with that yourself long-term.

 Still, wood is best to stand on for its stability and the perfect smooth traction.
 Olympic weightlifting shoes are made to be used on wood floors, letting your feet slide just enough to shift into position, without undue slipping.
 Therefore, a platform has a wooden middle section and rubber sides to cushion the blow of the plates, giving you the best of both worlds.

 You’ll normally see three standard weightlifting platform dimensions: 8’x4′, 8’x6′, and 8’x8′.
 So they are all 8ft wide and vary only in the distance from front to back.

 - 4ft Deep: Perfectly adequate as a deadlift platform.
 The bar isn’t travelling high.
 You don’t need a lot of space.